Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Problem Formulation

 \subsection{Pulmonary Segment Reconstruction}

-Unlike structures with fissures that are visible to human eyes~(\eg{}, pulmonary lobes, heart chambers), the boundaries of the 18 pulmonary segments are primarily determined by the corresponding pulmonary tree structures.
+\revisedtwo{In this study, we aim to reconstruct all 18 pulmonary segments in 3D, taking as input both the CT volume and the corresponding binary mask of the airway and vessel tree-structures.} \revisedprev{Unlike structures with fissures that are visible to human eyes~(\eg{}, pulmonary lobes, heart chambers), the boundaries of the 18 pulmonary segments are primarily determined by the corresponding pulmonary tree structures.
 As illustrated in Fig.~\ref{fig:pulmonary_segment_anatomy} D, each pulmonary segment encompasses its associated segmental-level branch within the pulmonary trees---bronchi, arteries, and veins.
-If a pulmonary segment fails to entirely enclose its corresponding pulmonary structures, we consider the segment reconstruction to be anatomically incorrect, and counter-examples are shown in Figure \ref{fig:intrusion_example}.
-Additionally, the boundaries between neighboring segments should be established along the intersegmental vein~\citep{Oizumi2014TechniquesTD,Frick2017Segmentectomies}.
+If a pulmonary segment fails to entirely enclose its corresponding pulmonary structures, we consider the segment reconstruction to be incorrect, as Figure \ref{fig:intrusion_example} presents an example of intersegment intrusion.
+Additionally, the boundaries between neighboring segments should be established along the intersegmental vein~\citep{Oizumi2014TechniquesTD,Frick2017Segmentectomies}.}

-Therefore, the challenge of pulmonary segment reconstruction lies not just in the pixel-perfect delineation of these segments but in ensuring the anatomical correctness of the reconstructed segments according to the above criteria.
-Given this perspective, the problem could be better characterized as \textit{reconstruction} rather than standard \textit{segmentation}.
+\revisedprev{Therefore, the challenge of pulmonary segment reconstruction lies not just in the pixel-perfect delineation of these segments but in ensuring the anatomical correctness of the reconstructed segments according to the above criteria.
+Given this perspective, the problem could be better characterized as \textit{reconstruction} rather than standard \textit{segmentation}.}

-In the problem setup, the initial input to the algorithm will be the 3D CT images of the lung, 3D shapes: pulmonary lobes\revised{~(Fig.~\ref{fig:lobe_segment})} and pulmonary tree-like binary structures~(detailed in Sec.~\ref{sec:dataset}) such as pulmonary bronchi, arteries, and veins, which are the exact structures that implicitly defines the pulmonary segments' border.
-The 3D shapes come from manual annotation~(Sec.~\ref{subsec:dataset_annotation}), or model prediction~(Sec.~\ref{subsec:exp_setting}) with segmentation network~\citep{Isensee2021Nnunet}.
-We aim to solve the reconstruction problem with different combinations of the above-mentioned input modalities~(Sec.~\ref{sec:experiments}, Sec.~\ref{sec:shape_based_ablation}).
-As a solution, we present an 18-class semantic reconstruction algorithm that efficiently processes the given shape-based, image-based data, and adheres to anatomical constraints while being precise in voxel-to-voxel matching.
+\revisedprev{In the problem setup, the initial input to the algorithm will be the 3D CT images of the lung, 3D shapes: pulmonary lobes\revisedprev{~(Fig.~\ref{fig:lobe_segment})} and pulmonary tree-like binary structures~(detailed in Sec.~\ref{sec:dataset}) such as pulmonary bronchi, arteries, and veins, which are the exact structures that implicitly defines the pulmonary segments' border.
+The 3D shapes come from manual annotation~(Sec.~\ref{subsec:dataset_annotation}), or model prediction~(Sec.~\ref{subsec:shape_OOD}) with segmentation network~\citep{Isensee2021Nnunet}.
+We aim to solve the reconstruction problem with different combinations of the above-mentioned input modalities~(Sec.~\ref{sec:experiments}).
+As a solution, we present an 18-class semantic reconstruction algorithm that efficiently processes the given shape-based, image-based data, and adheres to anatomical constraints while being precise in voxel-to-voxel matching.}